 Nearly eleven and sixteen years respectively after its predecessors in the franchise, TOY STORY 3 (2010) was a long time coming; but it WAS worth waiting for.
 A fantastic plot, brilliant characterisation, emotionally resonant … What else can a movie fan want??

-So when the toys end up in the rubbish heap, on their way to the furnace, I honestly thought their goose was cooked.
-Literally.
-They were completely painted into a corner, plot-wise; there is nothing they can do!!
-NOTHING.
-The toys even hold hands and brace themselves for what they think is to come!!!
-OMG.
-Skipping ahead in my mind, I “saw” the ending: Woody, Buzz and friends would get melted.
-We’d then follow the plastic into a recycling centre where it would get sorted, sent out into a factory … and then remade as more toys.
+So when the toys end up on their way to the furnace, I honestly thought their goose was cooked.
+Skipping ahead in my mind, I “saw” the ending.
+Woody, Buzz and friends get melted.
+We’d then follow the plastic into a recycling centre … It gets sorted, sent out into a factory … and then remade as more toys.
 No??
 And nooooo!

 But of course that doesn’t happen.
-Instead, in a homage a mile wide to the first movie, Woody and friends are saved by … THE CLAW!
-And who’s driving it, but the little green dudes.
+Instead, in a homage a mile wide to the first movie, Woody and their friends get saved by … THE CLAW!
+And who’s driving it??
+The little green dudes.
 Magic.

-TIP: If your character has to rely on an outside action to save him/her in or near the resolution, make sure your reversal is set up adequately in order to pay off at that moment, otherwise again, it feels like cheating.
-In TOY STORY’s case, the set up goes back a whopping sixteen years, but the average spec does not have that; just remember not to be *too* obvious with your set ups, audiences are smarter than they’ve ever been.
+If your character has to rely on an outside action to save him/her in or near the resolution, DON’T CHEAT!
+Make sure your reversal is set up adequately in order to pay off at that moment.
+In TOY STORY’s case, the set up goes back a whopping sixteen years.
+Just remember not to be *too* obvious with your setups, audiences are smarter than they’ve ever been.

 This sequence is my fave of the whole movie because of a DOUBLE REVERSAL:

-TIP: Sometimes juxtaposing two reversals quite close together or even within the same sequence or collection of scenes creates more of what you’re going for – whether that’s suspense, comedy or something else.
+Sometimes juxtaposing two reversals quite close together or even within the same sequence creates more of what you’re going for … Whether that’s suspense, comedy or something else.
 But be sure to use reversals in this way wisely.

 One last thing … (NO SPOILERS)